Find Help Now

 - Distress Centre Calgary 403-266-4357 #300, 1010 – 8 Avenue S.W., Free walk-in counselling available Monday to Friday from 1:00 p.m. – 4:00 p.m. for individuals, couples and families.

 - Canadian Mental Health Association 403-297-1402 #105, 1040 – 7 Avenue SW, Monday to Friday (Excluding Holidays) 9:00 a.m. – 4:00 p.m.; and Tuesday and Wednesday 4:00 p.m. – 7:00 p.m.
+Effective October 14, 2019, the Welcome Centre will be open Monday to Friday from 9:30 am – 4:30 pm.
 Our Peer Support service provides the opportunity for anyone – individual, family member or professional – looking for a connection with others, who is new to the mental health and/or addiction community, looking for information about a mental health diagnosis, or the chance to speak with someone with lived experience.
 Email at email@example.com.

 - Calgary Counselling Centre 403-691-5991 Suite 1000, 105 – 12 Avenue SE, Calgary Counselling Centre is committed to providing compassionate, professional and affordable counselling services to Calgarians.
 Through counselling and group programs, the Centre helps individuals, couples, parents, families and youth resolve emotional and social programs.
 In-take can be done on the phone, online or through walk-in.
 Counselling fees are determined on a sliding fee scale.
 There is no waitlist.
 Upon completion of your intake form you will receive a call to set-up an appointment within 3 to 5 business days.
 Open Monday to Thursday 8:30 a.m. – 7:30 p.m., Friday 8:30 a.m. – 5:00 p.m., Saturday 9:00 a.m. – 4:00 p.m.
 The Call Centre is available for counselling registrations Monday to Friday 9 a.m. – 4 p.m. or online 24-hours a day.